Mastering Plasma Cutter Shield Drag: Tips and Techniques

 • Enhanced consumable lifespan due to reduced spatter and blowback

-• Simplified operation, allowing for straight lines and complex patterns
+• Simplified operation for cutting straight lines and complex patterns

-• Ideal performance at low amp rates, perfect for thin materials
+• Ideal performance at low amp rates for thin materials

-• Reduced risk of damage to the workpiece, ensuring a clean finish
+• Reduced risk of damage to the workpiece for a clean finish

 Applications of Plasma Cutter Drag Tips